joshea628/Get-Your-Asana-Mat/README.md

 <div align="left">

 The downdog histogram has a lot more grey area, which I expect will make it a bit harder to classify, especially when applied to more than just the mountain/downdog comparison.
-Mountain is well defined with the majority of the average image being dark pixel intensities which, I expect will do well in a model.
+Mountain is well defined with the majority of the average image being white pixel intensities which, I expect will do well in a model.
 I predict that there will be a lot more downdog images incorrectly classified based on these average images.

 What about edge detection?
 Since we're working with shapes, maybe looking at the edges of each pose as a feature will do better in the model.